 - Hotline was established in 2007.
-The number is 509-574-2300. - One call was received in 2018 and logged into the database. - Yakima County administration call taking staff were trained on how to use the call log.
+The number is 509-574-2300. - 5 calls were received in 2022 and logged into the database, 4 of which were located within the Stormwater Utility Boundary and logged into the WQWeb Portal. - Yakima County administration call taking staff were trained on how to use the call log.